-- Each additional program submitted for review meets the Accreditation Eligibility Requirements - Each additional program submitted for review is at the same degree level as the currently accredited program(s) at the institution - Each additional program shares the same set of Key Assessments as the already accredited program(s) - Each additional program's field experiences meet the requirements of Standard 7
+- Each additional program submitted for review meets the Accreditation Eligibility Requirements - Each additional program submitted for review is at the same degree level as the currently accredited program(s) at the institution - Each additional program shares the same set of Key assessments as the already accredited program(s) - Each additional program's field experiences meet the requirements of Standard 7

 The application for adding an additional program can be found in the online resource library.
-Requests to add a program must come within three years of the accredited program's most recent accreditation decision.
-In the application, the program must respond to a subset of the Accreditation Criteria, and if the program has indicated, through Annual Reports, that it has revised or created new Key Assessments, those Key Assessments must be submitted with the application.
+Requests to add a program must come within the first three years of the accredited program's current accreditation cycle.
+Only programs that are accredited without conditions or probation are eligible to add a new program via this pathway.
+In the application, the program must respond to a subset of the Accreditation Criteria, and if the program has indicated, through Annual Reports, that it has revised or created new Key assessments, those Key assessments must be submitted with the application.
+Candidate performance data on all standards must be submitted for each program included in the application.
 The Commission will consider requests to add a program at its meetings.
-In some cases, the Commission may request a virtual site visit with the program to better understand the context of the program.
-Should the new program be granted accreditation, it will follow the already accredited program's accreditation cycle.
+In some cases, the Commission may request a virtual site visit with the program to better understand the context of the program's accreditation cycle.
 If the Commission approves the accreditation of the additional program, the institution will pay the annual fee at the multiple programs rate, if it was not already doing so.